 We’ve made a TON of roasted vegetables over the years, basically roasting everything from Roasted Fennel to Roasted Acorn Squash to Roasted Parsnips.
 But roasted sweet potato cubes are for sure our #1 favorite in the house.

-The cubes give you more surface area and thus more browning.
-Roasting them this way brings out their natural sweetness, and gives you a delicious but healthy side dish that’s satisfying and filling too.
+Sweet potato cubes give you more surface area and thus more browning.
+Roasting them this way brings out their natural sweetness, and gives you a delicious but healthy side dish that’s satisfying and filling, too.

 Oven Roasted Sweet Potatoes - On Sheet Pan in Cubes